-One institutional grant (often called "scholarship") is available to online students.
-Any student accepted for admission to the University must file a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov listing Lipscomb's Federal Title IV Code (003486) to be considered for this scholarship.
+Any student accepted for admission to the University must file a Free Application for Federal Student Aid (FAFSA) at www.fafsa.gov listing Lipscomb's Federal Title IV Code (003486) to be considered for financial assistance.

 Other University Scholarships

 The traditional Lipscomb University program offers multiple scholarships listed in the general Lipscomb University Catalog.
 However, due to the low cost of the Lipscomb Online program, those scholarships are not awarded to Lipscomb Online students.
 Please see the information below concerning scholarships and discounts that are available to Lipscomb Online students.